Skip to content

 How do lenders use debt-to-income ratio?

 Lenders use debt-to-income ratio to gauge how well you’ll be able to handle additional debt and debt payments.
 The lower your debt-to-income ratio, the less risky you appear to potential lenders and the more likely you are to be approved.
-A higher debt-to-income ratio suggests that you might be overextended and would have a hard time repaying additional debt.
-If a lender doesn’t think you can handle more debt, they may reject your application altogether, or they may only offer you a small amount of money that they think you can manage to repay.
+If a lender doesn’t think you can handle more debt, they may deny credit to you altogether, or they may only offer you a small amount of money that they think you’ll be able to repay.

-Even though your debt-to-income ratio is not found directly on your credit report, it is an important factor that impacts your ability to secure credit.
+Even though your debt-to-income ratio is not found directly on your credit report, it is an important factor that impacts your ability to secure credit, like a car loan or mortgage.
 Focusing on improving your debt-to-income can help you gain access to affordable credit in the future.
 Learn more about what else lenders use to evaluate applicants beyond your credit report.

 What is a good debt-to-income ratio?

-There are two ways to lower your debt-to-income ratio: lower your debt levels or increase your income.
+There are two ways to lower your debt-to-income ratio: lower your debt or increase your income.

 For most of us, increasing our income is easier said than done.
 If a high debt-to-income ratio is preventing you from getting access to credit that you need, some lenders may allow you to apply with a co-applicant or add a co-signer to your loan and have that person’s income considered as part of your application.
 Although this may help you get approved for credit, it won’t actually lower your personal debt-to-income ratio.

-The other way to improve your debt-to-income ratio is to lower your debt levels:
+The other way to improve your debt-to-income ratio is to decrease your debt.
+Use these 3 tips to tackle a high DTI ratio:

-- Stop taking on more debt.
-Don’t apply for new credit, avoid running up your credit card balances, and delay any major purchases.
+1. Stop taking on more debt.
+Don’t apply for new credit, avoid running up your credit card balances, and hold off on any major purchases.

-- Reduce your spending for the long haul.
+3. Reduce your spending for the long term.
 Revisit your budget to figure out where your money is going each month.
-Consider putting in place some better money habits to nudge yourself toward a more frugal lifestyle, and check out some hacks to avoid overspending.
-Use any extra money you have each month to make extra payments on your existing debts.
+Try some of these budgeting apps if you need a little extra help.
+Consider getting into better money habits and avoid overspending.
+Use any remaining money you have each month to make extra payments on your existing debts.

 Bottom Line

-Your debt-to-income ratio is not included in your credit report or your credit score, but it is an important number to know because it’s a key financial health indicator that shows lenders if you’re living within your means.
-Plus, if you have a high debt-to-income ratio you might also have a high credit utilization ratio, which does have a major influence on your credit score.
+Your debt-to-income ratio is not included in your credit report or your credit score, but it’s a key financial health indicator that shows lenders if you’re living within your means.
+And, if you have a high DTI ratio you might also have a high credit utilization ratio, which does have a major influence on your credit score.
+Monitor your credit score for free and get credit education tools on Upgrade Credit Health Monitoring.